FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Results

+Expansion Microscopy (ExM) is an emerging super-resolution fluorescence imaging technique that enables 3D nanoscale visualization of cellular and molecular structures~\cite{chen2015expansion}.
+While ExM provides rich structural data, its large-scale images remain challenging for existing registration algorithms due to repetitive textures, highly non-linear hydrogel deformations, imaging noise, and size constraints.
+The Robust Non-rigid Registration Challenge for Expansion Microscopy (RnR-ExM)~\cite{rnrexm} offers a benchmark dataset, where we focus on registering mouse isocortex images, characterized by hydrogel-induced deformations and staining intensity loss.
+Each volume ($2048\times2048\times81$ voxels) has a voxel spacing of {0.1625\micron$\times$0.1625\micron$\times$0.4\micron} and is 40.5 times larger than brain imaging datasets.
+Current state-of-the-art methods either register small independent chunks~\cite{bigstream}, losing inter-chunk information, or process highly downsampled images~\cite{lku}, significantly reducing resolution (by 64$\times$ in-plane).

 In contrast, FireANTs is able to register the volume at native resolution.
 We perform an affine registration followed by a diffeomorphic registration step.
 The entire method takes about 2-3 minutes on a single A6000 GPU.
 As shown in ~\cref{fig:rnrexm}, our method secures the first place on the leaderboard, with a considerable improvement in the Dice score and a 4.42$\times$ reduction in the standard deviation of the Dice scores compared to the next best method. ~\cref{fig:rnrexm} also shows qualitative comparison of our method compared to Bigstream~\cite{bigstream}, the winner of the RnR-ExM challenge.
-Bigstream only performs an affine registration, leading to inaccurate registration in one of three test volumes, leading to a lower average Dice score and higher variance.
+Bigstream performs only an affine registration, leading to inaccurate registration in one of three test volumes, leading to a lower average Dice score and higher variance.
 Moreover, the affine registration leads to boundary in-plane slices being knocked out of the volume, leading to poor registration (\cref{fig:rnrexm}).
-FireANTs preserves the boundary in-plane slices during its affine step, and subsequently performs an accurate diffeomorphic registration.
-This shows the versatility and applicability of FireANTs for high-resolution microscopy registration.
+FireANTs preserves the boundary in-plane slices during its affine step, and subsequently performs an accurate diffeomorphic registration at submicron resolution leading to accurate registration with substantially lower variance.
+This experiment demonstrates the versatility and applicability of FireANTs for high-resolution microscopy registration.